embarklabs/subspace/README.md

 #### `trackEvent(contractObject, eventName [, options])`
-Reacts to contract events.
-This method can help track events and obtain its returned values.
+Reacts to contract events and obtain its returned values.
 ```js
 const contractObject = ...; // A web3.eth.Contract object initialized with an address and ABI.
 const eventName = "..."; // string containing the name of the event to track.